Demchok, Ladakh: Transportation

-Hanle-Fukche-Koyul-Demchok Road (HFKD Road) was constructed by BRO, which runs via Koyul.
+"Hanle-Koyul-Fukche-Demchok Road" (HKFD Road) was constructed by BRO, which runs via Koyul and has 3 alternate sub-routes, i.e. from Hanle northeastern route via Mig La, eastern route via Photi La, and southeastern route via Chisumle.

 Mobile and internet connectivity

 In June 2020, it was announced that Demchok is among 54 villages in the Ladakh region to receive mobile phone and internet connectivity via satellite under the Universal Service Obligation Funding.
 The service is to be operated by Jio.